 In January 2017, the FASB issued ASU 2017-04, Intangibles – Goodwill and Other (Topic 350): Simplifying the Test for Goodwill Impairment.
 The purpose of the amendment is to simplify how an entity is required to test goodwill for impairment by eliminating Step 2 from the goodwill impairment test.
 Step 2 measures a goodwill impairment loss by comparing the implied fair value of a reporting unit’s goodwill with the carrying amount of that goodwill.
-This standard is effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2019.
+This standard is effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2022.
+Early adoption is permitted.
 The Company does not believe the impact of adopting this standard will be material to its consolidated financial statements.

 The entire disclosure for the basis of presentation and significant accounting policies concepts.
 Basis of presentation describes the underlying basis used to prepare the financial statements (for example, US Generally Accepted Accounting Principles, Other Comprehensive Basis of Accounting, IFRS).
 Accounting policies describe all significant accounting policies of the reporting entity.